-Please note: During epidemic or pandemic outbreaks like COVID-19, students are encouraged to follow all CDC recommendations that are designed to protect individuals and prevent the spread of infection.
+Please note: During epidemic or pandemic outbreaks, students are encouraged to follow all CDC recommendations that are designed to protect individuals and prevent the spread of infection.

-By signing this document, I have read and acknowledge and Communicable Disease Policy.
-I understand this pulliversity. e the Mercer University MAT Program Student Illness olicy is in effect while I am enrolled as an ATS at Merce
+By signing this document, I have read and acknowledge the Mercer Universiand Communicable Disease Policy.
+I understand this policy is in effect while University. ,

 Student Name:

 Student Signature: Date: